cloudmesh-community/book/chapters/doc/markdown.md

 In our example we converted the md file to latex.

-As this document is created with pandoc we encourage you to review our Makefile to see how we use some more advanced featuers
+As this document is created with pandoc we encourage you to review our Makefile to see how we use some more advanced features

 ### Mermaid